equneko/elode/README.md

 <img width="768" src="https://github.com/equneko/elode/blob/main/res/images/example4.png"></img>

 # What's The Next?
 How about to using **Elode.js** now?
-First, you need to learn more about this module/frameworks!
+First, you need to learn more about this library!
 So, where to start? well, let's view this actions below.
 You can choice to start from:

 - [Get Started](https://github.com/alfajriarraihan/elode/documentation/)